 Dosage: Take as a tincture (20 to 60 drops, four to six times daily).

 Coltsfoot ( Tussilago farfara ): The leaves of this low-growing perennial act as a bronchial decongestant and expectorant, and also help stabilize mast cells of the respiratory tract and reduce lung-tissue inflammation.
 This makes it a useful remedy for allergy-induced asthma.
 Coltsfoot is found throughout the country and can be planted in a shaded, moist spot where it tends to grow rapidly. ( Caution: Coltsfoot should not be taken during pregnancy.
-Whether or not the herb has negative effects for pregnant women is in question and being researched at this time.)
+Whether or not the herb has negative effects for pregnant people is in question and being researched at this time.)

 Dosage: Take as tea (combine one tablespoon per one cup water, four to six times daily) or tincture (30 drops, four to six times daily).